 A temporary increase or decrease in seismicity is part of the normal fluctuation of earthquake rates.
-Neither an increase or decrease worldwide is a positive indication that a large earthquake is imminent.
+Neither an increase nor decrease worldwide is a positive indication that a large earthquake is imminent.

-The National Earthquake Information Center now locates about 20,000 earthquakes each year, or approximately 55 per day.
+The National Earthquake Information Center now locates about 20,000 earthquakes around the globe each year, or approximately 55 per day.
 As a result of the improvements in communications and the increased interest in natural disasters, the public now learns about earthquakes more quickly than ever before.

-The year with the largest total was 2010, with 24 earthquakes greater than or equal to magnitude 7.0.
-In other years the total was well below the 16 per year expected based on the long-term average: 1989 only saw 6, while 1988 saw only 7 major earthquakes.
+The year with the largest total was 2010, with 23 major earthquakes (greater than or equal to magnitude 7.0).
+In other years the total was well below the annual long-term average of 16 major earthquakes.
+1989 only had 6 major earthquakes and 1988 only had 7.